One of the most interesting questions a beginner may have is ‘how to paper tune a bow?’

 Step 9: Adjust Your Bow If Necessary

-In this step, you will adjust your bow, if necessary.
+In this step, you’ll adjust your bow, if necessary.

 Your bow adjustments can take place by improving the rest to the left or right.

-While doing the adjustments, make sure that you are chasing the point.
+While doing the adjustments, make sure that you’re chasing the point.

 To adjust your bow you can also add or remove twists in it.